AramNAndersen/CoxTools/README.md

 # CoxTools
-Tools for clinical forecasting from drug screens using regularized Cox regression based on the Glmnet framework.
+Development of tools for clinical forecasting from drug screens using regularized Cox regression based on the Glmnet framework.
 The package requires dplyr, reshape, doSNOW, glmnet and glmnetUtils.

 # Installation: